How to buy the best Panasonic Lumix

 By Ryan Shaw

 This guide includes the following sections.
-Skip straight to the one you're interested in, or keep reading:
+Skip straight to the one you're interested in:

 While you may be familiar with the Panasonic brand for digital cameras, there are some differences between model lines.

 In terms of aesthetics, some models are available in a choice of colours, indicated by a suffix letter (K is black, S silver, A blue, R red and W white).